A Journey into Inka Spirit: Inti Raymi Festival & Machu Picchu

 Ground Transportation

-Private Van for the group in Lima, Cusco & Sacred Valley, shared shuttle service in Machu Picchu protected area
+Private Van for the group in Lima, Cusco & Sacred Valley, shared shuttle service to/from Machu Picchu (protected area, no private vehicles permitted)

 Vistadome Observatory Premium: Upscale category with entertainment , snacks and comfy seats (Aguas Calientes > Cusco)